 Notification of Next of Kin: When a U.S. citizen dies abroad, a U.S. consular officer attempts to notify their next of kin or other legal representative.
 If no legal representative is in the country, the consular officer will then assist in arranging for the disposition of the remains and the deceased’s personal effects, per instructions from the legal representative.
 The consular officer may also act as provisional conservator of the deceased’s personal effects.

-As provisional conservator, the consular officer may take possession of, inventory, and appraise personal effects.
-Consular officers may also pay local debts (such as hospital and hotel bills) from funds available in the estate or from funds received from the legal representative, and may assist to deliver effects to the person entitled to receive them.
-The U.S. government has no independent authority to
+Provisional Conservator: The responsibilities of the provisional conservator include taking possession of, inventorying, and appraising personal effects.
+Consular officers may also pay local debts (such as hospital and hotel bills) from funds available in the estate, or from funds received from the legal representative, and may assist in shipping the effects to the person entitled to receive them.

-Entitlement to Receive Personal Estate: A U.S. or host country court must decide who is entitled to receive a particular estate if there is a conflict or question over ownership.
+Entitlement to Receive Personal Estate: A U.S. or host country court must decide who is entitled to receive a particular estate if there are conflicting claims to the personal estate.
 If the value of a personal estate is small, an affidavit of surviving spouse or next of kin is often sufficient to allow the consular officer to release the estate.